felixvd/chrono/doxygen/documentation/tutorials/pychrono/pychrono_tutorials.md

 ==========================

 This is a collection of tutorials for users that installed the [PyChrono](@ref pychrono_introduction) module.
+The code for these tutorials can be found [here](https://github.com/projectchrono/chrono/tree/develop/src/demos/python).

 We suggest you to **study them in the presented order** of increasing difficulty.